 Run Check Disk Command To determine Disk Drive Error

 In the Command Prompt, type: chkdsk /f /r and press Enter.
-And Press “Y” when ask for confirmation to schedule chkdsk run on next restart.
+And Press “Y” when ask for confirmation to schedule chkdsk run on the next restart.

 Note: Here chkdsk command stands for check disk errors.
 C is the drive letter where the windows installed.
 The “/f” parameter tells CHKDSK to fix any errors it finds; “/r” tells it to locate the bad sectors on the drive and recover readable information